A Planner-Trader Decomposition for Multi-Market Hydro Scheduling: Bidding Model

-The individual and collective bidding paradigms will give rise to two different but intimately related optimization models.
-In particular, the analysis of the (simpler) individual bidding model provides the basis for the analysis of the collective bidding model.
-Collective bidding is non-inferior to individual bidding because it increases the producer's flexibility in choosing the generation and pumping decisions.
-We believe that the collective bidding model reflects the operation of real power plants more faithfully and may thus be more useful in practice.
+The hydropower generation company must decide each day how much energy to offer on the different markets in every hour of the following day.
+This in turn necessitates a strategy for operating the reservoir system that is guaranteed to honor all market commitments.

+We denote the bids placed on the spot market, the reserve-up market and the reserve-down market by $s_t, u_t, v_t \in \mathcal{L}(\mathcal{F}_{[\Downarrow(t)]})$~$[\text{MWh}]$, respectively.
+Our model involves the water flows along the arcs as well as the reservoir filling levels as real-time operational decisions.
+Specifically, we denote the generation flows, \emph{i.e.}, the amounts of water running through the turbines in each hour, by $\bm{g}_t \in \mathcal{L}^A(\mathcal{F}_{[t]})$~$[\text{m}^3]$ and the consumption flows, \emph{i.e.}, the amounts of water running through the pumps in each hour, by $\bm{p}_t \in \mathcal{L}^A(\mathcal{F}_{[t]})$~$[\text{m}^3]$.
+Furthermore, we ignore concerns of flooding related to the dummy reservoir $R$ and assume that one can spill unlimited amounts of water $\bm{z}_t \in \mathcal{L}^A(\mathcal{F}_{[t]})$~$[\text{m}^3]$ along all arcs from the upstream reservoirs to the downstream reservoirs/rivers.
+The reservoir filling levels at the end of each hour are denoted by $\bm{w}_t \in \mathcal{L}^R(\mathcal{F}_{[t]})$~$[\text{m}^3]$.
+The initial filling levels $\bm{w}_0 \in \mathbb{R}^R$~$[\text{m}^3]$ are deterministic input parameters of our model.
 We assume that the hydropower generation company is risk-neutral but aims to satisfy all constraints robustly---especially those related to reserve market commitments.
-This appears justified as non-compliance would incur high penalty fees or even lead to an exclusion form the reserve markets.
+This appears justified as non-compliance would incur high penalty fees or even lead to an exclusion from the reserve markets.
 Thus, the company maximizes the expected cumulative revenues across the entire planning horizon while maintaining its ability to respond to all possible call-offs on the reserve markets.
-In the context of the individual bidding model, the objective function thus takes the form
+The objective function thus takes the form